tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 #### Domain Composition Versus Magic

-It struck me as funny (after writing this section) when I read "Adobe Photoshop API magic, now available in the cloud" 😂 on the Photoshop developer page.
+It struck me as funny (after writing [Domain Engineering](#domain-engineering)) when I read "Adobe Photoshop API magic, now available in the cloud" 😂 on the Photoshop developer page.
 It tells you to remove background via API, but you actually need **composition**, like in FP.
 You should "compose backgrounds" instead of removing them from a binary image.
 That contrasts *a simple solution for the former versus a complicated one for the latter*.

 ## Getting Started